RolfBremer/in-dexter/sample-usage.typ

 #set text(lang: "en", font: "Arial", size: 10pt)
 #set heading(numbering: "1.1")

-// Defining handy names for separate indexes to use with in-dexter.
+// Defining handy names for separate indexes to use with in-dexter in
+// this document. this is easyer as having to type the index parameter
+// on each entry.
 #let index2 = index.with(index:"Secondary")
 #let index3 = index.with(index:"Tertiary")
+#let indexMath = index.with(index:"Math")

 // Front Matter
 #align(center)[